Betterment/test_track_js_client/README.md

 ## Installation

-You can add the test track js client to your application via npm or yarn.
+You can add the test track js client to your application via npm, yarn or pnpm.

 ```
 npm install test_track_js_client --save
 ```

 ```
-yarn add test_track_js_client
+pnpm add test_track_js_client
 ```

 You can find the latest version of the test track JS client [here](https://github.com/Betterment/test_track_js_client/releases).